 - Neon Path: Create stunning neon sign graphics straight out of a dystopian metropolis or middle-of-nowhere motel.
 Just add the neon effect to text and shape layers to create life-like neon sign graphics that interact with surrounding elements.

-- PiP: Quickly position one clip inside another with different scales and position relative to the layer (e.g. top left, bottom right etc)
+- Picture in Picture (PiP): Quickly position one clip inside another with different scales and position relative to the layer (e.g. top left, bottom right etc)

 - Pond ripple: Creates ripples which expand and distort the layer.
 The size and behavior of the ripples can be adjusted.